 Voices of Grief: The Film and the Organization

-Our mission is to restore compassion, forgiveness and loving kindness in the process of grief in our culture by preparing individuals with the tools to address grief.
+Restore compassion, forgiveness, and loving kindness in our culture’s grief process by preparing individuals with the tools to address grief.

 We have completed the film, capturing both Pikes Peak area locals sharing their personal stories, as well as nationally renowned experts offering their insight.
 This has been edited down to a compelling 42-minute film presenting the information in a cohesive, story + solutions-based approach.